yebarryallen/SECFC/README.md

 ## Installation

 You can install the package using pip.
-First, clone the repository and navigate to the project directory:

 ```python
 pip install SECFC